cloudartisan/jarvis/README.md

 5. View both streams simultaneously by opening these URLs in a browser:
    - Raw stream: http://localhost:8000/
    - Filtered stream: http://localhost:8888/

+## Face Recognition Training

+The application supports face recognition using the `FaceRecognizer` class.
+To train the system:

+1. Create a subdirectory for each person under `training/data/`
+2. Add multiple facial images of each person to their respective directory
+3. Optionally include a `name.txt` file in each person's directory with their name
+4. The training data is located in the project root under `training/data/`

 ## Future Development